-So where did all the weeds come from?
+So where did all of your weeds come from?

-Therefore, it becomes apparent that a healthy growing lawn turf is your first and best line of defense against weed encroachment.
+It is evident that a healthy growing lawn via better cultural practices is your first – and best – line of defense against weeds.

 Types of weeds:

-Lawn weeds can be divided into two basic groups, broad leaf weeds and grassy weeds.
+Lawn weeds can be divided into two basic groups – grassy weeds (crabgrass, goosegrass, orchardgrass, etc.) and broadleaf weeds (dandelions, clover, chickweed, etc.).Weed Identification Chart

-Pre-emergence herbicides: Pre-emergence herbicides are applied to the turf-grass site prior to weed seed germination and form a barrier at, or right below, the soil surface.
-These products prevent cell division during seed germination as the emerging seedling comes into contact with the herbicide.
+Pre-emergent herbicides.
+These type of herbicides are applied to the lawn prior to weed seed germination and form a barrier to them at, or right below, the soil surface.
+Pre-emergents work by preventing cell division during seed germination.

 - Crabgrass does not grow in shade.
-In order to reduce your use of control product apply only to sunny area of the lawn.
+Therefore, reduce your use of crabgrass control products by applying them only in sunny areas of the lawn.

 Post-emergent lawn weed control

 Post-emergent broadleaf herbicides are applied directly to actively growing weeds in the lawn.
-They are effective in controlling a great variety of weeds such as dandelions, plantains, chickweeds, ground ivy and many more.
-The key to successful broadleaf lawn weed control is that the granular control product must adhere to the surface of the weed leaf in order to be absorbed and provide control.
-Therefore the weed leaf should be damp prior to application for maximum control.
-Apply the control product to early morning dew or a lightly sprinkled lawn.
-Do not apply broadleaf weed controls when the temperature is above 85°F. Do not mow for two days prior or after application.
-Do not water or expect rain for two days after application.
+They are effective in controlling a great variety of broadleaf weeds such as dandelions, plantains, chickweeds, ground ivy, speedwell, and many others.
+Successful control happens only when the herbicide granule adheres to the leaf of the weed.
+Therefore, apply broadleaf weed controls in the early morning to a dew-filled lawn or immediately after watering the lawn.
+Accordingly, make sure there is no rain forecasted for two days after application.
+Do not apply broadleaf weed controls when temperatures are consistently above 85°F. Refrain from mowing for two days before or after application.
+Grass seed can be applied four weeks after application.